-Really what is a rustic log vanity?
-This is quite simple; it is a bathroom sink or vanity made from a tree log.
+Really, what is a rustic log vanity?
+Simply a bathroom sink or bathroom vanity made from a tree stump or log.
 The wood species does not matter, but some are better than others from many years of experience.
-With science confirming the positive effects of nature, a log vanity may be a fun way to add the balance and stability of nature, whether a small powder room or a spa-style master bath, adding natural elements such as wood and stone are great additions.
-While this style vanity my not be for everyone, they are unique natural wood furniture designs.
+With science confirming nature’s positive effects, a log vanity may be a fun way to add nature’s balance and stability, whether a small powder room or a spa-style master bath.
+Adding natural elements such as wood and stone are great additions.
+While this style of vanity may not be for everyone, they are unique natural wood furniture designs.
 Handmade from tree stumps and logs harvested from dead trees and salvaged tree stumps.
 A wood countertop may be added to the top of the base log or place a vessel sink on the stump/log itself.
 While a perfect tree stump vanity, double vanity designs are also options.
-Some may have nickel, pewter or copper sinks, while others have a stone vessel sink.
+Some have nickel, pewter, or copper sinks, while others have a stone vessel sink.

 Rustic Log vanity

 In early 2003, we were first commissioned to build a bathroom vanity out of a log.
 Up until that point, we had only built natural wood furniture, such as cedar log beds.
 Although the project had its challenges, our first tree stump pedestal vanity was a success.
 As you browse this page, you will find examples of some tree stump log vanities we have designed and the past.
 Each brought its own unique challenges.
 When building a log vanity, here are a few tips to help save you a lot of heartache and time.
 But in the game of building with natural wood, you will need to become comfortable with the time frame need to produce a quality piece.
 This same principle also applies to live edge furniture.
 While we live in a world of same-day everything, this is one that is worth the wait.

 DIY vanity pitfalls